Scroll down for information and advice on things that often happen in the first few days after a fatal crash.

 You are legally entitled to be represented by a medical professional during a post-mortem examination.
 Your representative could be a GP or another pathologist of your choice.
 If you have told the coroner that you wish to be represented, your police contact should tell you when and where the post-mortem examination is taking place.

-In some instances a second post-mortem examination may be carried out on behalf of someone who is accused of a criminal offence in connection with the death.
+In some instances a second post-mortem examination may be requested to be carried out on behalf of someone who is accused of a criminal offence in connection with the death.
 This requires the agreement of the coroner.
+All requests for second post-mortems will be examined very carefully.

 Organ or tissue samples

-The law on organ and tissue retention is explained in the Human Tissue Act 2004, available to download through www.brake.org.uk/support.
+The law on organ and tissue retention is explained in the Human Tissue Act 2004, available to download at www.brake.org.uk/support.
 The coroner or the pathologist can provide more information about your case.

 Delays to a burial or cremation

 A burial or cremation can only take place once the coroner has given permission for the body to be released.
-To find out how long a post-mortem examination will take, or if you have objections to a burial or cremation being delayed, talk to your police contact.
+To find out how long a post-mortem examination will take, or if you have objections to a burial or cremation being delayed, talk to the coroner's office or your police contact.

 The post-mortem examination report

-You are entitled to, and can ask for, a copy of a loved one's post-mortem examination report, usually for free.
+You are entitled to a copy of a loved one's post-mortem examination report, usually for free.
 You may or may not want to see it.
 The coroner's office can arrange for it to be sent to your GP who can help explain it.
 A pathologist may also be able to meet with you at their offices to discuss the report.
 Sometimes you cannot have the report until after any criminal proceedings are finished.

 If a loved one died before emergency services reached them, the pathologist may be able to tell you information, if you want to know, regarding your loved one’s death, for example how fast they lost consciousness.